What to expect on a visit to East Riddlesden Hall

 What is open at East Riddlesden Hall?

-The house and Great Barn are open Saturday - Tuesday, 11am until 3pm.
-Please note that the house is closed daily for volunteer breaks between 12:30 and 1pm.
+The house and Great Barn are open Saturday - Wednesday, 11am until 3pm, until 31 October.

 Do I need to book to visit East Riddlesden Hall?